LifeMC/LifeSkript/PROJECT_PREFERENCES.md

-# Code Of Conduct
+# Project Preferences

-Code of conduct includes the requirements you should read before making any contribution.
+Project preferences includes the requirements you should read before making any contribution.

 ## Our Standards